gerpy/muos-artwork/games-scraping/masks/README.md

 The available masks are the following :

-  - `muos-gradient-soft.png` is a greyscale gradient without any king of dithering.
-It is versy soft but may lead to banding artifacts
+  - `muos-gradient-soft.png` is a greyscale gradient.
+It is versy soft but may lead to banding artifacts when used with Skyscraper.
-  - `muos-gradient-dither.png` is the same as the previous one, but with Photoshop's super mild dithering
   - `muos-dithering-bw.png` is a retro 2 colors dithering with a late 80's look
   - `muos-dithering-gray.png` is a retro grayscale dithering with a 90's look
   - `muos-halftone-dots.png` is a vintage dotted halftone dithering